greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_connection_send_timeout"></a>gp\_connection\_send\_timeout

 Timeout for sending data to unresponsive Greenplum Database user clients during query processing.
-A value of 0 disables the timeout, Greenplum Database waits indefinitely for a client.
+A value of 0 deactivates the timeout, Greenplum Database waits indefinitely for a client.
 When the timeout is reached, the query is cancelled with this message:

 ```
 Could not send data to client: Connection timed out.